plsuwu/plsuwu/src/docs/writeups/lockpick_2.md

 > *from ~10K to ~24K*

-With the binary now inflated, we get a much better look at it’s internals.
-In the symbol table here, we can note that the binary is (likely) using AES to encrypt the files:
+With the program decompressed, we can take a much better look at it’s internals.
+In the symbol table, we can note that the binary is most likely using AES to encrypt the files (with AES being the answer for Task 1):

 ![Untitled](/img/lockpick_2_img/Untitled%205.png)